ideadesignmedia/db.js/readme.md

 console.log(user)
 ```

-To better interact with the Model class you can create another class that wraps around the Model offering increased functionality by passing in the database instance, name, and validator.
+**To better interact with the Model class you can create another class that wraps around the Model offering increased functionality by passing in the database instance, name, and validator.**

-#### `createModel(database, name, validator)` - creates a new class that extends the model class that will help template and validate modeled data.
+#### `createModel(database, name, validator)`
+Creates a new class that extends the model class that will help template and validate modeled data.

 Example:
 ```